-Amazingly, though, Jefferson actually had died a couple of hours earlier, which makes this an even better story.
-It is like twins who live on opposite sides of the planet, and one twin knows when the other twin has died, without having to be told.
+Adams had no way of knowing that Jefferson had actually died a couple of hours earlier, which makes this an even better story.
 There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.

 Thomas Jefferson’s last words are in dispute, but there are enough similarities to suggest that something along these lines occurred.
-(I love the discrepancy, by the way.
-I love it because it just adds to the mystery.)
+(And these actually weren’t his final words – maybe they should be called his second to final words.
+His penultimate words.)

-According to Robley Dunglison, the attending physician, Jefferson dozed through the day on July 3rd, and woke up in the early evening, saying as he awoke, “Is it the Fourth?”
-(A lump in my throat …)
+According to Robley Dunglison, the attending physician, Jefferson dozed through the day of July 3rd, and woke up in the early evening, saying as he awoke, “Is it the Fourth?”

 Dunglison told Jefferson that it soon would be.